MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/export-liveramp.md

    > [!TIP]
    > Sending more key identifier attributes to LiveRamp is likely to get you a higher match rate.

-1. Select the checkbox next to the segments you want to export to LiveRamp.
+1. Select the segments you want to export to LiveRamp.

 1. Select **Save**.